BA(Hons) Business Management and Marketing

 - Irish Highers: No specific subjects required.

-If you don't meet the entry requirements, you may be eligible for BA(Hons) Business Management with Marketing (with Foundation Year).
+If you don't meet the entry requirements, you may be eligible for BA(Hons) Business Management and Marketing (with Foundation Year).

 For country specific entry requirements please find your country on the country information pages.
 If you are an international student and do not meet the academic requirements to study this course, you can qualify by completing preparatory study at our International College.